cloudfieldcz/shieldoo-mesh-docs/docs/pages/admin/01_getting_started.md

 To learn how to invite users to your Shieldoo Mesh network, see the [Users](/users/) chapter.

 ## Access Management Features
-The following features allow you to manage access to services running in your Shieldoo Mesh network:
+The following features allow you to secure your Shieldoo Mesh network:
-- __Groups__ - A group is a mechanism that maps specific firewall rules to specific users or servers.
+- __Groups__ - A group is a mechanism that maps specific firewall rules to specific nodes (users and servers).
-- __Firewalls__ - A firewall configures rules that determine which groups can access which services running on the network.
+- __Firewalls__ - A firewall configures rules that determine which traffic can pass between the network and its nodes (users and servers).
-- __Access Cards__ - An access card maps firewall rules and groups to specific servers or users.
-In other words, it determines which services users or servers can access within the network.
+- __Access Cards__ - An access card maps firewall rules and groups to specific nodes (servers and users).
+In other words, it determines what nodes can access within the network.

 To learn more about the listed features, see the [Access Management](/access_management/#groups) chapter.
 <!---Listener-->